What is General Liability Insurance?

 The riskier your industry, the more you have to pay for coverage.

-How Is it Calculated?
+How Is a General Liability Policy Calculated?

 Each business is unique, so individual insurance policies from insurance companies need to be treated the same.
 No two businesses have the same plan.
 So, the cost of commercial general liability insurance depends on several factors, including: